The third UK lockdown is here to stay for a while, with a big question mark hanging over when the restrictions will be eventually lifted.

 What shops are open in the third UK lockdown?

-Much like the shops open during the November lockdown, it’s only essential stores that will be able to stay open during the third lockdown.
+Much like the shops open during the November lockdown (opens in new tab), it's only essential stores that will be able to stay open during the third lockdown.
 This means that supermarkets, pharmacies and other similar shops will be able to open their doors for online and in-store shopping, while clothing and all other non-essential shops will have to close.
 However, they will be able to stay open for click-and-collect services only.

 These are the shops and services that are still open during lockdown: